tobyfisher/browser-feature-detection/README.md

 - Add JS on a single point of entry page
 - Everytime (yes, everytime) this page is load send a simple key value
+- Feature detection is passed to URL as KEY=VALUE pair (will need storing to reference later)